masesgroup/NetPDF/src/documentation/articles/commandlineswitch.md

 ---
-title: Command-line switch of PDFBox suite for .NET
+title: Command-line switch of .NET suite for PDFBox™
-_description: Describes the command-line switch of PDFBox suite for .NET
+_description: Describes the command-line switch of .NET suite for PDFBox™
 ---

 # NetPDF: Command line switches available